What's Different in California?

 Failure to include all required information with each paycheck can result in penalties of $100 per employee, per violation, up to a maximum of $4,000 per employee.
 The risk and potential impact: Penalties up to $4,000, per employee

 California law also requires employers to keep a copy of all payroll records showing the daily hours worked and the wages paid to its employees for at least three years, at the place of employment or at a central location within the State of California.
-The California Labor Commissioner is assessing a $250 penalty as an initial citation and a $1,000 penalty for each subsequent violation.
+Failure to allow a current or former employee access to payroll records can result in a $750 penalty for each violation.

 Common payroll deductions made by employers in other states are often unlawful in California.
 Examples of unlawful deductions include those taken for: uniforms, lost safety equipment, broken supplies and other business losses resulting from the employee’s simple negligence.
 Penalties for employers are up to $200, plus 25% of the amount unlawfully withheld, per employee, per payroll period.